geethikavemuri16/geethikavemuri16/README.md

 Hi there 👋, I'm Geethika!
-I'm currently in my freshmen year at Wright state university I'm Currently working on a java based GUI game project.
+I'm currently in my freshmen year at Wright state university.
+I'm Currently working on a java based GUI game project.